-The Organization receives in-kind contributions consisting of media support, professional services and supplies for use in its various programs.
+The Organization receives in-kind contributions consisting of media support and professional services for use in its various programs.
 Media support relates to assistance in developing programmatic work in India.
 Professional services consist of legal services.
 In accordance with U.S. GAAP, in-kind contributions are recognized as revenue at fair value on the date received.
 The fair value of media support and professional services is based on the donors' standard rates and hours of service as provided by the donor.
-The fair value of supplies is based on estimated wholesale pricing.